peterpeterparker/daviddalbusco.com/src/blog/a-little-scanner-app-made-with-the-web.md

 #### One more thing

-Oh and, “One more thing”: it might not work on iPhone even if it works like a charm with Safari on OSX.
+Oh and, “One more thing”: it does not work on iPhone even if it works like a charm with Safari on OSX.
 I just did a quick test with my (real) iPhone and it thrown an error.

 > NotAllowedError: The request is not allowed by the user agent or the platform in the current context, possibly because the user denied permission.

+After some research, I found a Webkit [post](https://webkit.org/blog/6784/new-video-policies-for-ios/) explaining that video can, under certain rules, be automatically played on iOS.
+It did not work anyway therefore, I changed the UX on iPhone to start the process only after a user interaction.

+Nevertheless, it did solve the video issue but, lead to another one.
+The video is not streamed in the cropped canvas.
+At that point, I just decided to gave up trying to fix iOS for this experiment.

-I don’t know, I don’t care.
+Don’t know, don’t care.

 *****